“The Words ‘Best Friend’ Become Redefined”

 “I switched disciplines.”

-In spite of everything, Rory couldn’t help but grin.
-“Dude.
-I bet your dad flipped.”
+Rory couldn’t help but grin.
+“Dude, I bet your dad flipped.”

 “I spoke to the Master-General about your case.
-It seems you’re being held till you can be cleared of any connection to the attack on the council chamber … seeing as you defected from the order, cut off all contact, and then, in your eminent good judgment, chose to show up here again for the first time in more than three years in the immediate aftermath of the deadliest mass attack in Enclave history.”
+Seems you’re being held till you can be cleared of any connection to the attack on the council chamber…seeing as you defected from the order, cut off all contact, and then, in your eminent good judgment, chose to show up here again for the first time in more than three years in the immediate aftermath of the deadliest mass attack in Enclave history.”

 “Hard to say.
 Enforcement’s pretty overburdened right now, between security concerns and investigating the attack.”